georgemilosh/Climate-Learning/README.md

 - [PLASIM](https://georgemilosh.github.io/Climate-Learning/PLASIM/): Intermediate complexity climate model.
 That's where most of our scripts including `Learn2_new.py` (responsible for training `CNN`) are located.
 Also, this folder contains `hyperparameter_optimization.py`, a very useful Bayesian hyperparameter optimizer based on `optuna` library.
 - [CESM](https://georgemilosh.github.io/Climate-Learning/CESM/): High fidelity climate model
 - [ERA5](https://georgemilosh.github.io/Climate-Learning/ERA/): ECMWF reanalysis
-- [SWG](https://georgemilosh.github.io/Climate-Learning/VAE/) We store `SWG` related routines in the folder called `VAE` which stands for `Variational Autoencoder` experiments.
+- [SWG](https://georgemilosh.github.io/Climate-Learning/VAE/) We store Stochastic Weather Generator `SWG` related routines in the folder called `VAE` which stands for `Variational Autoencoder` experiments.
 Importantly this folder also contains the `SWG` without the use of `VAE`.

 ### Customization